nachosthatrpink/discordbot/README.md

 runs on the old version of discord.py so you need that too (new version doesn't seem to have ytdl support)

-to-do:
+to-do:\n
-	-maybe make the commands more solid instead of a "startswith" deal, so that way it would be easier to add arguments. this could lead to custom song link parties
+	-maybe make the commands more solid instead of a "startswith" deal, so that way it would be easier to add arguments. this could lead to custom song link parties\n
-	-find out if there is a way to play another song at the end of one -find out if youtube playlists can work
+	-find out if there is a way to play another song at the end of one\n -find out if youtube playlists can work\n